taromero/latte/README.md

 #### How to use

-1. `meteor npm install latte`.
+1. `npm install latte`.
-2. `meteor add practicalmeteor:chai`.
+2. `npm install chai`.
 Latte needs an assertion library, and I've been using ChaiJS.
 3. Write a spec anywhere in a server directory.
 You'll need an assertion library like `chai` or the `assert` module.
 4. Somewhere in the code (before loading the test files):
 ```javascript